Joseph Krauskopf: Personal life

 In 1883 Krauskopf married Rose Berkowitz, the sister of his close friend and intellectual collaborator, Henry Berkowitz.
 In the same ceremony, Henry Berkowitz married Flora Brunn.
 The ceremony was conducted by Rabbi Isaac Meyer Wise, who had been the mentor to both men at HUC.
 The Krauskopfs had three children, Harold, Eleanore, and Manfred, before Rose died in 1893.
 After her death Krauskopf was absorbed in professional duties and activities, including his trip to Russia and founding the National Farm School.
 However, during this period he managed to court Sybil Feineman, who was the daughter of Krauskopf's former congregants in Kansas City.
 In fact, Krauskopf had taught her when she took a confirmation class in Benai Jehuda.
 In 1896 he went back to Kansas City to marry her, in a ceremony at her parents’ house.
 The Rabbi was 38 at the time and his new wife was 25.
 They had one child, Madeleine.
 In 1923 KI made Krauskopf a rabbi for life, with the expectation that he would retire soon.
-However, shortly after that, on June 12, 1923 Krauskopf died.
+However, shortly after that, on June 12, 1923, Krauskopf died.

 Members of his family continued his traditions in many ways.
 His great nephew was Rabbi Malcolm H. Stern, who became an assistant rabbi at KI, published First American Jewish Families (1960, revised 1991), and was the president of the American Jewish Genealogical Society.
 Rabbi Krauskopf's son, Manfred, served as the president of the board of trustees of the National Farm School, which his father had founded.
 The Rabbi's grandson, Joseph L. Krauskopf served on the board of trustees of the Farm School and his great-grandson, Joseph Charles Krauskopf, currently serves on the board of the same institution which has evolved into Delaware Valley University.
+James Hillman, a psychologist and founder of archetypal psychology, was his grandson.